-Greylag Geese or as they are commonly called, the Grey Goose, can be found in North Africa, Greenland, the Middle East, Asia and Japan.
-On rare occasions they will visit North America.
+Greylag Geese or as they are commonly called, the Grey Goose, can be found in North Africa, Greenland, the Middle East, Asia, and Japan.
+On rare occasions, they will visit North America.
 I have seen them on Vancouver Island a few times, mixed in with the Canada Geese and the Coots.

 After the breeding season and the young have fledged, the adults will go through a molt that replaces all flight feathers, they are unable to fly for up to a month.
-Prior to this the adults will do a molt migration in very large flocks that will take them to areas with plenty of feed and safe places to roost.
+Prior to this, the adults will do a molt migration in very large flocks that will take them to areas with plenty of feed and safe places to roost.

-Greylag Geese will reach maturity at about two years of age but will not breed until the following spring.
+Greylag Geese will reach maturity at about two years of age, but will not breed until the following spring.
 They breed in loose colonies between April – May in the north and late April to early May in Iceland and Scotland.
-The nests are haphazard piles of plant matter that has a depression in the middle that is lined with down and feathers.
+The nests are haphazard piles of plant matter that have a depression in the middle that is lined with down and feathers.
 The average hen will lay an average of 6 eggs, although as many as 12 can be laid.
 The eggs hatch after about 28 days.

-They consume wide variety of marsh and field plants, including grass, roots, shoots, leaves, stems, seed heads and sprouts and fruits of other herbaceous marsh vegetation, aquatic plants, and grains.
-They winter on lowland farmland in open country, marshes, swamps, lakes, reservoirs, coastal lagoons, flooded grasslands and estuaries.
+Greylag Geese mostly feed during the morning and evening, although non-breeding birds may also feed at night.
+They consume a wide variety of marsh and field plants, including grass, roots, shoots, leaves, stems, seed heads and sprouts, and fruits of other herbaceous marsh vegetation, aquatic plants, and grains.
+They winter on lowland farmland in open country, marshes, swamps, lakes, reservoirs, coastal lagoons, flooded grasslands, and estuaries.